 The overcrowding in areas to the north

 P5 In recent years, accumulating evidence suggests that Upper Paleolithic people created wall art not only in relatively inaccessible caves, but also in the rock shelters where they lived.
 Like Later Stone Age rock shelters in Africa, those of the Upper Paleolithic in Europe were exposed to sun, rain, and other weather, and most of the art present in these locales has long since disappeared.
-The traces we do have, however, suggest that wall art was a much more common feature of daily life than the art present deep in caves might suggest.
-And, if wall art was much more widespread and was typical of people's living sites, then single-cause explanations for wall art, especially those that are based in part on its inaccessibility in deep caves, seem less likely to be accurate models for all Upper Paleolithic wall art.
+The traces we do have, however, suggest that wall art was a much more common feature of daily life than the art (present deep in caves) might suggest[句子分析].
+And, if wall art was much more widespread and was typical of people's living sites, then single-cause explanations for wall art, especially those that are based in part（） on its inaccessibility in deep caves, seem less likely to be accurate models for all Upper Paleolithic wall art.

+Accumulate

+Inaccessible accessible inaccessibility accessibility access have access to

+Shelter n./ v. shelter sb.
+From = protect sb.
+From= shield sb.
+From

+Be exposed to exposure

+Locale = locality= site= venue

+In part= partially e.g. 他的成果部分归功于他的合理时间规划。

 Why does the author provide the information that wall art was created “not only in relatively inaccessible caves, but also in the rock shelters where they lived"?